Library of Virginia: Exhibitions, events and programs

-Since 1998, the Library of Virginia and the Library of Virginia Foundation have sponsored the annual Library of Virginia Literary Awards honoring outstanding Virginia authors and books about Virginia in the areas of fiction, nonfiction, and poetry.
-They also present annually a lifetime achievement award, whose past recipients are Ellen Glasgow (1998), Edgar Allan Poe (1999), Anne Spencer (2000), Booker T. Washington (2001), Mary Lee Settle (2002), Louis D. Rubin, Jr. (2003), George Garrett (2004), Merrill D. Peterson (2005), William Styron (2006), Tom Wolfe (2007), Rita Dove (2008), John Grisham (2009), Lee Smith (2010), Earl Hamner, Jr. (2011), Tim Robbins (2012), Charles Wright (2013), and Barbara Kingsolver (2014).
+Since 1998, the Library of Virginia and the Library of Virginia Foundation have sponsored the annual Virginia Literary Awards honoring outstanding Virginia authors and books about Virginia in the areas of fiction, nonfiction, poetry and, since 2024, children’s literature.
+The Library partners with the Virginia Museum of Fine Arts to present the annual Art in Literature: The Mary Lynn Kotz Award to recognize an outstanding book that is written primarily in response to a work (or works) of art while also showing the highest literary quality as a creative or scholarly work on its own merit.
+Also presented during the awards is the Honorary Patron of Letters Degree, which recognizes individuals who have made outstanding contributions in the realm of history, or library or archival science.
+The Library previously presented an annual lifetime achievement award, whose recipients are Ellen Glasgow (1998), Edgar Allan Poe (1999), Anne Spencer (2000), Booker T. Washington (2001), Mary Lee Settle (2002), Louis D. Rubin, Jr. (2003), George Garrett (2004), Merrill D. Peterson (2005), William Styron (2006), Tom Wolfe (2007), Rita Dove (2008), John Grisham (2009), Lee Smith (2010), Earl Hamner, Jr. (2011), Tom Robbins (2012), Charles Wright (2013), Barbara Kingsolver (2014), Jan Karon (2015), Nikki Giovanni (2016) and David Baldacci (2017).